mcdaley/mcdaley-website/README.md

 [] Add the footer
 [] Add the left sidebar w/ my info on it.
 [] Add responsive behavior to website
+[] Reorganize blog posts into separate directories
+  [] Migrate each blog post to its own directory
+  [] Change logic of getStaticPaths to read directories and files [] Copy images from "public" to the blog directory.